A yellow to bright orange mobile liquid with a sweet, fruity odour.

 Sweet Orange(Citrus sinensis)

-Very high in vitamins A, B and C. In Chinese medicine, Li Shih-shen says "The fruits of all the citrus are considered to be cooling.
+Citrus fruit, and oranges in particular, are very high in vitamins A, B and C. In Chinese medicine, Li Shih-shen says "The fruits of all the citrus are considered to be cooling.
 If eaten in excess they are thought to increase 'phlegm', and this is probably not advantageous to the health".
 Orange used to treat coughs, colds, anorexia and malignant breast sores.
 Oil is both cold expressed and distilled from the fresh peel.
 The distilled oil is known to be photo toxic but there is no evidence that the cold pressed oil is.
 Like all citrus oils, orange oxidizes quickly, so large amounts should be kept cool and dark for long storage.